Skip to main content

 Immigration Canada considers exchange students to be visiting students and are not subject to any tuition fees from the host institution, as these fees are covered by an exchange agreement between the host and home institution.
 In most cases, exchange students do not require a study permit since their length of stay is usually less than six months (one semester).

-After the university has received and assessed the exchange application, the university sends accepted students an official letter of admission.
+After the university has received and assessed the exchange application, the university sends accepted students an official Letter of Admission (LOA).
 You will require this letter to get an electronic travel authorization (eTA) or temporary resident visa (TRV).
-Visit our Immigration Documents webpage to view more information on each of these travel documents and steps on how to apply.
+Visit our Immigration documents webpage to view more information on each of these travel documents and steps on how to apply.

 What is a study permit?

-A study permit is a document that gives you permission to remain in Canada for a temporary period of time for the purpose of studying at designated learning institutions (DLIs).
+A study permit is a document that gives you permission to remain in Canada for a temporary period of time for the purpose of studying at designated learning institutions (DLIs) for longer than six months or one academic semester.

 Should I apply for a study permit?

-Exchange students coming to Ontario Tech for one semester do not require a study permit since their length of stay is less than six months.
+Exchange students coming to Ontario Tech for one semester do not require a study permit however it is highly recommended.
+For students visiting for the maximum length of two semesters, a study permit will be required as follows: